codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/terraform.md

 This pipeline does the following:

-1. Clones the source code with a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/)
+1. Clones the source code through a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
-1. Runs [cf_export]({{site.baseurl}}/docs/pipelines/variables/#exporting-environment-variables-from-a-freestyle-step) to create a pipeline variable with the path of the google service account
+1. Creates a pipeline variable with the path of the Google service account by running [cf_export]({{site.baseurl}}/docs/pipelines/variables/#exporting-environment-variables-from-a-freestyle-step).
-1. Runs `terraform init/apply` to create the VM on Google cloud
+1. Creates the VM on Google cloud by running `terraform init/apply`.

->For simplicity, we auto-approve the terraform plan in the example pipeline.
-In a production pipeline you would instead use an [approval step ]({{site.baseurl}}/docs/pipelines/steps/approval/) to inspect the plan, before actually applying it.
+>For simplicity, we auto-approve the Terraform plan in the example pipeline.
+In a production pipeline, you would instead use an [approval step]({{site.baseurl}}/docs/pipelines/steps/approval/) to inspect the plan before actually applying it.

 The pipeline needs a [single environment variable]({{site.baseurl}}/docs/pipelines/pipelines/#pipeline-settings) that holds the content of the service account.